questaware/microemacs/src/microemacs.md

                               by the command cmd password $(TEMP)/fname args.
                               The remote passord must be typed again.
-                              Only one save is allowed and obliterates keys. fill-paragraph           M-Q filter-buffer            ^X#  Write the buffer to a temp, execute a command ^X\       reading the contents, read in the output.
+                              Only one save is allowed and obliterates keys.
+															If cryptography is used then on program exit the cut/paste buffer is cleared. fill-paragraph           M-Q filter-buffer            ^X#  Write the buffer to a temp, execute a command ^X\       reading the contents, read in the output.